-Let’s say you choose to stop using butter.
-Give away all the cow’s butter you have in your house.
+Let’s say you choose to stop using dairy butter.
+Carefully scrutinise ingredient lists for any butter and do not consume products that contain it.
+Give away all the dairy butter you have in your house.
 Visit your local stores and find a suitable vegan margarine, or use this fantastic recipe for vegan butter.
 Use the alternatives you have chosen, exclusively, in everything you make from now on.

-Choose another product to add.
-For example eggs.
-There are so many replacements for eggs in cooking and baking that this will be a straightforward step.
+Choose another product to substitute.
+How about eggs, for example?
+Because vegan products are only now beginning to appear in mainstream stores, you will probably need to request egg-free baked goods from the store managers to let them know there is a demand for them.
+However, there are so many replacements for eggs in cooking and baking that this will be a straightforward step if you do your own baking.
 Experiment with the different suggestions and find which one works for you.
-You might find that flax eggs work well in one instance, while
+You might find that flax eggs work well in one instance, while apple sauce or silken tofu are better suited to other recipes.

-Next swap out cow’s milk with rice milk in your cereal, soya milk in your tea, coconut milk in your coffee and/or Orley Whip in your hot cocoa, as you discover which combinations complement each other best.
+Next swap out dairy milk with rice milk in your cereal, soya milk in your tea, coconut milk in your coffee and/or Orley Whip in your hot cocoa, as you discover which combinations complement each other best.

-Or you could go through your regularly used ready-made products and veganise them.
-For example: hot chocolate, which contains mostly milk powder.
-Replacing it with pure cocoa and a vegan rice milk powder is not difficult, and will give you far more control over how chocolatey you want your hot chocolate to taste.
-Swap out your Friday burger night with your local vegan range of faux meats, for example Fry’s Traditional Burgers, or check out the wide variety of other vegan meats available online.
+You could also decide to take a look at the ready-made products that you use regularly and veganise them.
+For example, hot chocolate contains mostly milk powder.
+Replacing it with pure cocoa and a vegan rice milk powder is not difficult and will give you far more control over how chocolatey you want your hot chocolate to taste.
+Swap out your Friday burger night with your local vegan range of faux meats (Fry’s Traditional Burgers for example), or check out the wide variety of other vegan meats available online.

 Eventually, so much of your diet will be vegan that you will feel silly eating animal products, instead of the other way around!